 The mission of NSPE and DES is to promote the ethical and competent practice of engineering, to advocate licensure, and to enhance the professional, social and economic development and well-being of our members.

-The Delaware Engineering Society is pleased to congratulate our 2013 Engineer of the Year, Gregory V. Moore, P.E. of Becker Morgan Group, Inc., and our 2013 Young Engineer of the Year, Shanté A. Hastings, P.E. of DelDOT.
+The Delaware Engineering Society is pleased to congratulate our 2016 Engineer of the Year, Barry Benton, PE of the Delaware Department of Transportation, and our 2016 Young Engineer of the Year, Nathan Buttorff, PE of Pennoni Associates!

 Some of our past and present Engineers of the Year met with Governor Markell for a photo opportunity.